doppllib/doppllib.github.io/docs/ThirdParty.md

 end
 ```

-- Run the `dopplBuild` Gradle task, which should run cleanly and create your pods
+- Run the `dopplBuild` Gradle task for the `:tape` module,
+which should run cleanly and create your pods

 - Run `pod install` in the `iosTest/` directory